prakashUXtech/JARVIS-GPTV/README.md

 2. **Generate an Image**:
     ```bash
     > Generate an image of a serene beach at sunset.
-    JARVIS: [Generates and provides a link or displays the image]
+    JARVIS: "[Generates and provides a link or displays the image]"
     ```

 3. **Execute System Commands**:
     ```bash
     > Create a new directory named "test".
-    JARVIS: Directory "test" created successfully!
+    JARVIS: "Directory "test" created successfully!"
     ```

 ## Contribution